Courses will be taught by experienced educators certified to teach high school in South Dakota.

 A variety of teaching and assessment strategies will be employed in each course.

-Master Teachers report a percent and a suggested letter grade according to the following scale:
+Master Teachers report a percent and a suggested letter grade according to the following scale, unless otherwise stated in the syllabus:

 100-90 = A